prasadkjose/Notes/Obsidian Vault/Linux Setup.md

 #### 4.1.
 Terminal Enhancements

+I am yet to find a better terminal than Konsole
 #### 4.2.
 System Monitoring and Power Essentials

 *   Sleep is disabled everywhere since in Surface devices there are ACPI issues .